 II.
 GENERAL STATEMENT OF POLICY

-A. This policy will be in alignment with requirements of MN Statute 124E
+A. This policy will be in alignment with requirements of MN Statute 124E.11

+Vermilion Country School grants enrollment preference to a Minnesota resident pupil over pupils that do not reside in Minnesota

+Vermilion Country School requires a pupil who does not reside in Minnesota to annually apply to enroll in accordance with paragraphs (a) to (f) of MN Statute 124E.11(c)

 B. Students will be accepted on an ongoing basis at any time during the year until reaching the contractual enrollment cap or maximum program capacity of 75 students.
-Generally, 15 students per grade level will be the guideline for enrollment
+Generally, 12 students per grade level will be the guideline for enrollment